sensu/sensu-go-workshop/lessons/operator/04/README.md

 **NEXT:** Do you see the `slack` handler in the output?
 If so, you're ready to proceed to the next step!

-## EXERCISE: configure a metrics handler
+## EXERCISE 2: configure a metrics handler

-1. Configure a Sensu Event Handler for sending metrics to a time-series database.
+1. **Configure a Sensu Event Handler for sending metrics to a time-series database.**

    Copy and paste the following contents to a file named `influxdb.yaml`: